RashidAwan11/ShoesSpy---github/content/knowledge-base/josef-seibel-shoe-size-chart-simple-guide.md

 Here's a quick guide on  josef seibel shoe size chart to help you find your perfect size:

 If you're a man, use your US shoe size as a starting point.
 If you're between sizes, choose the larger size.
-For women, Josef Seibel shoes run large, so you may want to order a half size smaller than you normally wear.
+For women, Josef Seibel <a href="https://www.cnbc.com/2019/05/08/nike-is-launching-nike-fit-to-scan-your-feet-tell-you-your-shoe-size.html" target="_blank" rel = "nofollow" rel="noopener">shoes run large</a>, so you may want to order a half size smaller than you normally wear.
 The width of the shoes is medium (M).
 All measurements on the chart are in inches.

 ## Steps-By-Step Guide of Using Size Chart: